badonyt/edrBoard/README.md

 ## Missing
 * Fixing issues(if there is)
 * Keys not working when app is focused(not in my control)
-* Putting another json file in, in the same session.
-Breaks it.

 ## Contributors